 The FDA has

 However, there may be reasons that someone wants to avoid THC altogether.
 In that case, broad-spectrum CBD products will still offer most of the naturally occurring cannabinoids and compounds in the cannabis plant.

 Keep in mind that using CBD is very much a trial-and-error process.
 It may be worth exploring both full-spectrum and broad-spectrum products to find what works best for you.

 When you’re shopping for CBD, keep in mind that the more info the brand shares about their products and manufacturing standards, the better.

-CBD isn’t regulated by the FDA in the same way as drugs or supplements, so it’s possible for subpar products to slip through.
+CBD is not regulated by the FDA in the same way as drugs or supplements, so it’s possible for subpar products to slip onto the market.

 To make sure you’re getting a quality product, the first thing you’ll want to look for is an up-to-date certificate of analysis (COA) from a third-party lab.
 It’s best if the lab is ISO-17025 certified — basically, that means they’ve been certified that they produce accurate results.

 Look over the COA to make sure the product contains as much THC and CBD as advertised.
 The best products will also display contaminant testing so you can be sure you’re not ingesting any potentially harmful substances.